murtaza52/almonds/README.md

 # why<a id="sec-2" name="sec-2"></a>

-There are three problems associated with the current crop of tools -
+There are few problems associated with the current crop of tools -

 -   State Management
     -   **Terraform:** this is the Achille's heel of terraform.
 It maintains state in a file which is its source of truth.
 This file has to be shared/synced when multiple developers are working simultaneously, and is a pain.
 The scenario (though unlikely) of the state file being irrecoverable will be disastrous.